JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 The rest of this page is an overview of actions as an extension point.

 ## Action Implementation

 An action is a class derived from the abstract class [`AnAction`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java).
-The IntelliJ Platform calls methods of an action when a user interacts with a menu item or toolbar button.
+The IntelliJ Platform calls methods of action when a user interacts with a menu item or toolbar button.

 > Classes based on `AnAction` do not have class fields of any kind.
 > This is because an instance of `AnAction` class exists for the entire lifetime of the application.